weapon8008/Story/README.md

 # Story
-You can get from this codes just use it.
+You can get from these codes just use it.